bedita/docs/source/endpoints/files.rst

     :resheader Content-Type: application/json
     :status 200: Success, the file was uploaded.
 The response body will contain the :term:`upload token`
-    :status 400: Required parameters are missing or the request is malformed or some validation fails
+    :status 400: Required parameters are missing or the request is malformed or some validation fails.
     :status 401: Request is not authorized
+    :status 403: The quota available or the max number of files allowed is exceeded
     :status 409: The file is already present

     **Example request**: